ShirshoDipto/social-media-client/README.md

 ### 8. Messenger

 - Create a chat conversation with a user. _Similar to opening a new chat conversation with another user on Skype_.
-(See additional info section no.4)
+(See additional info no.4)
 - Sorting of chat conversations based on the date of the most recent message.
 - Unseen messages indicator on chat conversations.
 - Send and receive messages real time.